 To come up with treatment methods for water, we first need to understand what pure water is.
 The tricky thing about water is that even if it looks clear it may not be safe to drink.
 It may contain bacteria, viruses and chemicals that are invisible to the eyes, yet harmful or even deadly if consumed.

 Pathogens from human waste are a good example.
-They cannot be seen by the naked eye, but cause terrible illnesses.
+They cannot be seen by without a microscope, but cause terrible illnesses.

 Here are some of the things that you should remove from the water you intend to drink: